francescobarbara/S1xS1-model-for-Bipartite-Networks/README.md

 then review a powerful latent-geometry framework specific to bipartite networks and proceed to show, through numerical simulations, that this model maintains several of the aforementioned properties and give original insights on its limitations.
-Finally, we propose a novel Montecarlo-based approach for the inference of the hidden parameters underlying the latent geometry
+Finally, we propose a novel Montecarlo-based approach for the inference of the hidden parameters underlying the latent geometry